ahmaad-ansari/SOFE4840U-Labs/secret-key-encryption/Task-5/README.md

 - **Customization:**
   - You can modify the code to adapt it for different encryption algorithms or key lengths if needed.

-**Note:** This task requires you to write your own program using OpenSSL's crypto library, and credit will not be given for using openssl commands directly.